 If desired top with ketchup or Chili Sauce.

-Bake on rack over a foil lined pan or in loaf pan for 55 minutes to an hour or until no longer pink in the center.
-Let stand 5 minutes before serving and drain drippings.
+Bake on a foil-lined pan or in loaf pan for 55 minutes to an hour or until no longer pink in the center.
+Let stand 5 minutes, drain off any drippings & serve.